Jalisco New Generation Cartel: Arrests

 On 11 March 2020, the U.S. Drug Enforcement Administration (DEA) arrested 600 people and seized more than a ton and a half of narcotics.
 This is the DEA's largest-ever strike against CJNG.
 The number of arrests was revised to 750, with 250 arrests occurring in the United States.

 On 10 April 2020, Oseguera's Chicago area lieutenant Luis Alderate was arrested.
 Other high-level associates of Oseguera prosecuted in Chicago include Diego Pineda-Sanchez, sentenced to 15 years in prison for laundering money for him and other drug kingpins, and Carlos Perra-Pedroza, sentenced to 13 years in prison for similar charges.
 Alderate's brother Roberto Alderete was arrested in Kentucky in 2018 with two pounds of methamphetamine.
 On 11 April 2020, CJNG cell leader María del Carmen Albarrán was arrested in the Venustiano Carranza borough of Mexico City.

 In May 2020, it was reported that former CJNG security chief Enrique Alejandro Pizano, who was arrested in September 2015 died in a Jalisco prison on 13 May 2020 due to COVID-19.

 On 28 June 2020, it was reported that the number of CJNG members arrested for 26 June 2020 assassination attempt of the Mexican City Police Chief had grown to 19.

 On 1 July 2020, it was announced that CJNG hitman Jaime Tafolla Ortega, a.k.a.
 "El Alacran" (The Scorpion), was arrested on 28 June 2020.
 According to a statement released by the Mexican Attorney General's Office, he is suspected of gunning down Judge Uriel Villegas Ortiz and his wife, Veronica Barajas, on 16 June 2020 and leading 29 April 2020 abduction of Colima state Representative Anel Bueno Sanchez, whose body was found in a clandestine grave on 2 June 2020.
 Judge Villegas had gained notoriety in 2018 when he ordered the transfer of Rubén Oseguera from a jail in Oaxaca to a maximum security prison in Jalisco.
 A second suspect was arrested with Tafolla, though he has not yet been charged.

 On 15 November 2021, Rosalinda González Valencia was recaptured in Zapopan, Jalisco.
-The Mexican Ministry of Defense released a statement describing her arrest as "a significant blow to the financial structure of organized crime in the state," with evidence pointing to her role in “the illicit financial operation of an organized crime group.”
+The Mexican Ministry of Defense released a statement describing her arrest as "a significant blow to the financial structure of organized crime in the state", with evidence pointing to her role in "the illicit financial operation of an organized crime group."
 At the time, five of her brothers and two of her children were all now incarcerated as well.
 A Oseguera brother was still incarcerated as well.
-In December 2023, Rosalinda would be given a five year prison sentence after being convicted for failing to disclose transactions of a car wash she owned in Puerto Vallarta, Jalisco.
-However, she would be given an early release in February 2025.
+In December 2023, Rosalinda was given a five year prison sentence after being convicted for failing to disclose transactions of a car wash she owned in Puerto Vallarta, Jalisco.
+However, she was given an early release in February 2025.